AnthonyCxx/Notes-and-Writeups/Powershell/Wildcards and Regular Expressions.md

 Regular expressions are far more comprehensive than wildcards, allowing for complex expressions like [this email validator](https://www.emailregex.com/).
 As a consequence, though, they are much harder to read.
 Regular expressions use the `-match`, `-notmatch`, and `-replace` operators as well as the `Select-String` cmdlet.

+This is not a comprehensive list, just a collection of the common stuff.
+[Here's](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) the full list of regular expression patterns/anchors/modifiers/etc.

 ## Patterns
 | Metacharacter | Matches with | Example |
 | ------------- | -------- | ------- |